-- Enrich your exported Optimizely experiment data, for example, so that you can reconcile Optimizely data with data from other company systems.
-For example, for a product purchase event, you may want to attach additional metadata tags such as a product SKU, product category, order ID, and purchase amount.
+- Enrich your exported Optimizely experiment data.
+For example, you can reconcile Optimizely data with data from other company systems.
+For a product purchase event, you may want to attach additional metadata tags such as a product SKU, product category, order ID and purchase amount.

-- Track numeric metrics on the Results page (for more information, see Reserved tag keys.
+- Track numeric metrics on the Reports page by using reserved tag keys.

-Event tags do not affect audiences, and with the exception of reserved tags, do not affect the Results page.
+Event tags do not affect audiences and, except for reserved tag keys, do not affect the Reports page.
 They do not need to be registered in the Optimizely app.

 See the following example:

-The following table lists the reserved tag keys, which are included in their corresponding fields in the Optimizely event API payload.
-They're bundled into event tags for your convenience.
-Use them if you want to benefit from seeing specific reporting features, such as revenue metrics or numeric metrics, on your Results page.
+The following table lists the reserved tag keys, which are included in their corresponding fields in the Optimizely Event API payload.
+They are bundled into event tags for your convenience.
+Use them if you want to benefit from seeing specific reporting features, such as revenue metrics or numeric metrics, on your Reports page.

 A floating point value that is used to track a custom value for your experiments.
 Use this to pass the value for numeric metrics.